laurentperrinet/Perrinet20PredictiveProcessing/README.md

 can see clearly the initial displacement of the target that is suppressed by action after a few hundred milliseconds.
 Additionally, we illustrate the effects of assuming wrong sensorimotor delays on pursuit initiation.
-Under pure sensory delays ($\tau_s=0$, blue dotted line), one can see clearly the delay in sensory predictions, in relation to the true inputs.
+Under pure sensory delays (blue dotted line), one can see clearly the delay in sensory predictions, in relation to the true inputs.
 With pure motor delays (blue dashed line) and with combined sensorimotor delays (blue line) there is a failure of optimal control with oscillatory fluctuations in oculomotor trajectories, which may become unstable. ***(B)*** This figure reports the simulation of smooth